ColinLB/WhoZwho/README.md

 <br>    o EMAIL_HOST and EMAIL_PORT

  5. Copy ~/django/my_project/WhoZwho/samples/WhoZwho.conf to the apache "conf.d" directory and customize as required.
- 6. Generate self-signed certificates (see http://slacksite.com/apache/certificate.php for a guide) and place them in the location defined by WhoZwho.conf apache configuration file.
+ 6. Generate self-signed certificates (see http://slacksite.com/apache/certificate.php for a guide) and place them in the location defined by WhoZwho.conf apache configuration file created above.
+It is strongly recommended that you use only encrypted traffic for this web site.
  7. Restart apache.

 License